maxmind/minfraud-api-ruby/README.md

 The gem supplies several distinct exception-types:

-* `RequestFormatError` - Raised if unpermitted key is provided to the `Minfraud::Assessments` initializer
+* `RequestFormatError` - Raised if an unknown key is provided to the `Minfraud::Assessments` constructor
-* `ClientError` - Raised if the IP address is absent, reserved or the JSON body cannot be decoded
+* `ClientError` - Raised if the IP address is absent, reserved, or the JSON body cannot be decoded
 * `AuthorizationError` - Raised if there are problems with the account ID and/or license key